amanb2000/Math_Trainer/README.md

 * Create methods for getting questions and answers
 * Create a way for students to easily move from one question to the next
 * Create a way to record student's activities

+* Where possible, automate.
+* Add functionality to add questions required for a unit (i.e. instead of just doing 5, you need to do 10).
+	- Implement a password?
+* Implement a button to reset progress.